What is emotional obsolescence?

 To explore and counter this dynamic, books such as "Buyology" by Martin Lindstrom reveal how brands exploit our emotions to stimulate purchase.

-Nir Eyal's**"Hooked"** analyzes how social networks and fast fashion products are designed to create dependency.
+"Hooked" by Nir Eyal analyzes how social networks and products from fast fashion are designed to create a addiction.

 What do we take away from this article?

-✅ Emotional obsolescence drives us to replace functional products out of weariness, without any real need.
+✅ Emotional obsolescence leads us to replace functional products out of weariness, without any real need.

-✅ Unlike programmed obsolescence, it plays on desires rather than the physical lifespan of objects.
+✅ Unlike programmed obsolescence, it plays on desires more than on the physical lifespan of objects.

 ✅ Fast fashion and social networks reinforce this cycle by creating a constant need for novelty.